caroso1222/carlos-roso-gatsby/content/blog/quarantine-day-3/index.md

 ---
 title: Quarantine — Day 3
 date: "2020-03-22T21:00:00.000Z"
 description: Pretty normal Sunday.
 Read zero news.
 Too much Netflix.
+tags: ["covid"]
 ---

 > *This post is part of an ongoing series in which I document my journey through the COVID-19 quarantine.
 See [Day 1](/quarantine-day-1) for full context.*